Corporate Tax Planning in Malaysia

 General Tax Planning

-- Being a SME (Generally, SME refers to resident companies that has a paid-up capital in respect of ordinary shares of RM2.5mil or less at the beginning of the basis period for a YA), The first RM500,000 Chargeable Income will be tax at 20% in YA 2015 (19% in YA 2016) and the Chargeable Income above RM500,000 will be tax at 25% in YA 2015 (24% in YA 2016).
+- Being a SME (Generally, SME refers to resident companies that has a paid-up capital in respect of ordinary shares of RM2.5mil or less at the beginning of the basis period for a YA), The first RM500,000 Chargeable Income will be tax at 19% in YA 2016 (18% in YA 2017) and the Chargeable Income above RM500,000 will be tax at 24% in YA 2016 (in Budget 2017, it is proposed that reduction of tax rate for increase in chargeable income shall apply for YA 2017 and 2018).
 Therefore, by determining the first year end with a shorter or longer period, you may have a lower / higher tax payable amount.

 - By simply stating that one of Company’s objects is investment holding, it could have a bearing in contending that certain disposals of land or property by Company are disposals of capital assets rather than disposals of stock-in-trade, which makes a difference when it comes to the assessment of the tax payable.